Travel.State.Gov > International Travel > Country Information > United Arab Emirates International Travel Information

-Weapons and Law Enforcement Equipment: Without written approval from the UAE Ministry of Interior for civilian and/or law enforcement personnel or the UAE Ministry of Defense for members of uniformed military services, do not transport any arms or items that may be considered law enforcement or military equipment.
+Weapons and Law Enforcement Equipment: The transportation of arms or items that may be considered law enforcement or military equipment is strictly prohibited without written approval from the UAE Ministry of Interior for civilian and/or law enforcement personnel, or the UAE Ministry of Defense for members of uniformed military services.
+Do not transport any arms or items that may be considered law enforcement or military equipment.
 Such items include, but are not limited to:

 Transport of these items into or through the UAE is considered a violation of UAE law.
 Persons found to be carrying such items, even in the smallest quantities, will be arrested and face strict criminal penalties, including imprisonment, large monetary fines, forfeiture of the items, and deportation.
 U.S. citizens, military personnel, and U.S. government/military contractors transporting such weapons and equipment without the express written authorization of the UAE government have been arrested and jailed, even though airlines and U.S. authorities allowed shipment on a U.S.-originating flight.

 Terrorism: U.S. citizens in the United Arab Emirates should exercise a high level of security awareness, even though law enforcement units have effectively demonstrated the capacity to detect, deter, and prevent acts of terrorism in the UAE.
 The Department of State remains concerned about the global threat of terrorism, including the possibility of terrorist attacks against U.S. citizens and interests in the Gulf and Arabian Peninsula.
-Both historical and current information suggest that the Islamic State of Iraq and Syria (ISIS), al-Qaida, and affiliated organizations continue to plan attacks against Western targets; these attacks may employ a wide variety of tactics, including suicide operations, assassination, kidnapping, hijacking, and bombing.
+Both historical and current information suggest that terrorist organizations continue to plan attacks against Western targets; these attacks may employ a wide variety of tactics, including suicide operations, assassination, kidnapping, hijacking, and bombing.
 Rebel groups operating in Yemen have stated an intent to attack neighboring countries, including the UAE, using missiles and unmanned aerial systems (drones).
-These groups have already launched long-range missiles and unmanned aerial systems into Saudi Arabia, specifically targeting populated areas and civilian infrastructure; they have publicly stated their intent to continue doing so.
+These groups have already launched long-range missiles and unmanned aerial systems into Saudi Arabia, specifically targeting populated areas and civilian infrastructure; they have publicly stated their intent to continue such attacks.
 U.S. citizens are strongly encouraged to maintain a high level of vigilance and take appropriate steps to increase their security awareness when traveling.
 U.S. citizens should maintain a low profile, vary routes and times for all required travel, and treat mail and packages from unfamiliar sources with caution.
-In addition, U.S. citizens should avoid contact with any suspicious, unfamiliar objects and report the presence of the objects to local authorities.
+In addition, U.S. citizens should avoid contact with any suspicious, unfamiliar objects and report the presence of these objects to local authorities, and stay informed of general and specific events through local media reports.
 U.S. government personnel overseas have been advised to take the same precautions.
 U.S. government facilities may temporarily close or suspend public services from time to time, as necessary, to review their security posture and ensure its adequacy.

 Boating: On several occasions in past years, small groups of expatriate recreational boaters were detained by the Iranian Coast Guard for alleged violation of Iranian territorial waters while fishing near the island of Abu Musa, approximately 20 miles from Dubai.
 The UAE and Iran have had a long-standing dispute concerning jurisdiction of Abu Musa.
 Fishing or sailing in these waters may result in seizure of vessels and detention of passengers and crew in Iran.
 Obtaining consular assistance in Iran for U.S. citizens is difficult and can only be done through the Swiss Embassy in Tehran, which acts as a Protecting Power, providing limited U.S. consular services.